Altium Designer combines a multitude of features and functionality, including:

 - Flexible release management tools

-All of this functionality is delivered through, and the entire design process performed within, a single Unified Design Environment - the only one of its kind, and engineered to deliver optimal productivity.
+All of this functionality is delivered through and the entire design process is performed within a single Unified Design Environment - the only one of its kind, and it is engineered to deliver optimal productivity.

-The unified nature of Altium Designer allows for seamless movement of design data from one design realm to the next, but to begin with, the perceived steep learning curve can appear a formidable blockade to this productivity-enhancing landscape, and the wealth of features it contains.
+The unified nature of Altium Designer allows for seamless movement of design data from one design realm to the next.
+At the start, the perceived steep learning curve can appear to be a formidable blockade to this productivity-enhancing landscape, and the wealth of features it contains.
 This, the core space for documentation specific to Altium Designer, provides all the information needed to quickly get you up and running with the software.
-From high-level overviews and stepped walk-throughs, to full coverage of all the nuts-and-bolts resources delivered through the software's intuitive interface, the Altium Designer documentation literally provides a 'tree of knowledge' at your fingertips.
+From high-level overviews and stepped walk-throughs, to full coverage of all the nuts and bolts resources delivered through the software's intuitive interface, the Altium Designer documentation provides a tree of knowledge at your fingertips.

 New to board design and/or Altium Designer, and wondering where to begin?
-This tutorial will take you from a blank schematic sheet all the way through to generating the files needed to fabricate the bare board for a simple 9-component circuit.
+This tutorial will take you from a blank schematic sheet all the way to generating the files needed to fabricate the bare board for a simple nine-component circuit.

-The design you will be capturing and then designing a printed circuit board (PCB) for, is a simple astable multivibrator.
-The circuit - shown to the left - uses two general purpose NPN transistors, configured as a self-running astable multivibrator.
+The design you will be capturing then designing a printed circuit board (PCB) for is a simple astable multivibrator.
+The circuit - shown to the left - uses two general purpose NPN transistors configured as a self-running astable multivibrator.

-The tutorial touches on many of the areas of the software that you will need to become conversant with, in your day-to-day design work - what better way to familiarize yourself with, and get to know, your powerful design 'partner'.
+The tutorial touches on many of the areas of the software that you will need to become familiar with in your day-to-day design work.
+What better way to familiarize yourself with and get to know your powerful design 'partner'?

 Exploring Altium Designer

 Altium Designer includes all the editors and software engines needed to perform all aspects of the electronic product development process.
-All document editing, compiling and processing is performed within the Altium Designer environment.
-Underlying Altium Designer is the X2 Integration Platform, which brings together Altium Designer's various features and functionality - dependent on purchased license - and provides a consistent user-interface across all the tools and editors.
-And providing further flexibility, this environment is fully customizable, allowing you to set up the workspace to suit the way you work.
+All document editing, compiling, and processing is performed within the Altium Designer environment.
+Underlying Altium Designer is the X2 Integration Platform, which brings together Altium Designer's various features and functionality - depending on your purchased license - and provides a consistent user interface across all the tools and editors.
+Providing further flexibility, this environment is fully customizable, allowing you to set up the design space to suit the way you work.

-You can explore Altium Designer's features and interface by simply experimenting with the software, by diving in to create a new design project, or better still, by first scanning through this documentation to give you a head start!
+You can explore Altium Designer's features and interface by experimenting with the software, diving in to create a new design project, or better yet, by first scanning through this documentation to give you a head start.

-Experienced through having active Altium Subscription (Altium 365 Standard), Altium 365 enhances Altium Designer with sharing and collaboration capabilities, without having to change the way you work.
-Purchase Altium Concord Pro and have it hosted on the Altium 365 platform, and your experience is enhanced further (Altium 365 Pro) to include design data and component management with lifecycles, as well as part and supply chain intelligence for a managed design and release process.
+By having an active Altium Subscription Plan, Altium 365 enhances Altium Designer with sharing and collaboration capabilities without having to change the way you work.
+With a Pro Subscription Plan, your experience is enhanced further to include design data and component management with lifecycles, as well as part and supply chain intelligence for a managed design and release process.

 Altium 365 makes it possible to share PCB designs and collaborate with anyone - in any time zone, at any company - as the design evolves.
-You can simply share a link to your design for easy, real-time collaboration and review, at no-cost to reviewers.
+You can share a link to your design for easy, real-time collaboration and review at no cost to reviewers.
 With Altium 365, you can bring together the stakeholders and participants of your choosing (even those who do not have Altium Designer), while keeping your IP secure and design under control.

-You can organize designs, libraries, and participants in one place - accessible at any time, on any device, anywhere.
-Altium 365 leverages CAD-specific intelligence to store design data in a way that makes projects, files and version history accessible and easy to navigate on the web (everything from being able to inspect components, nets, and other design entities for their properties, understanding how things are connected, and cross probing between different aspects of the design).
+You can organize designs, libraries, and participants in one place, accessible at any time, on any device, anywhere.
+Altium 365 leverages CAD-specific intelligence to store design data in a way that makes projects, files, and version history accessible and easy to navigate on the web.
+This includes being able to inspect components, nets, and other design entities for their properties, understanding how things are connected, and cross probing between different aspects of the design.